BroadcomMFD/broadcom-product-scripts/endevor/Package-Shipping-Model-and-Script-Examples/README.md

 ### Preparing a library for your Shipping software members

 By default, Endevor builds package shipping JCL from members of the CSIQOPTN and CSIQSENU libraries.
 You do not need to place your modified objects into these libraries.
 Instead, you can create one or more "Override" libraries, and place your modified members into them.
-Ideally, these libraries are Endevor output libraries. **C1BMXJOB.skl** is member where Override libraries are named.
+Ideally, these libraries are Endevor output libraries. **C1BMXJOB.skl** is the member that names your Override libraries.
 See the topic on the Override library in [Package Shipping Demystified](https://community.broadcom.com/blogs/joseph-walther/2023/11/27/package-shipping-and-post-ship-scripts-de-mystifie
 ).
-The example **C1BMXJOB.skl** member in this folder gives an example, naming three "override" libraries.
-Any one of the libraries may contain your modified package shipping objects.
+The **C1BMXJOB.skl** member in this folder gives an example, naming three "override" libraries.
+Any one of which may contain your modified objects.

-    BST.QA.FS.ADMIN1.ENDEVOR.ISPS
+    DBOX.OVER1.ENDEVOR.ISPS
-    BST.QA.FS.ADMIN2.ENDEVOR.ISPS
+    DBOX.OVER2.ENDEVOR.ISPS
-    BST.QA.FS.$SKELS
+    DBOX.PROD.ISPS

 It is not necessary to separate CSIQOPTN members from CSIQSENU members.
 You can choose to place override members into one library, regardless of their original locations.
 However, it is strongly recommended, that you comment them generously with their names in the comments.

 ### Using your Transmission tool for the Confirmation job

 The last package shipping job is the "Notification" job.
 It returns back to the host the overall status of a single package shlipment.
 See the **C1BMXRCN** reference in the  [Shipment Tracking and Confirmation](https://techdocs.broadcom.com/us/en/ca-mainframe-software/devops/ca-endevor-software-change-manager/19-0/administrating/package-administration/package-ship-facility/build-track-and-confirm-package-shipments/shipment-tracking-and-confirmation.html)  documentation.
 Package Shipping assumes an IEBGENER can write the Notification JCL to the internal reader to submit the job on the Host system.
 In many cases a "ROUTE XEQ" statement on the jobcard can route the job submission onto the host system.
 However, at some sites it is necessary to replace the IEBGENER with a file transmission to submit the Notification job.
 You can leverage captured variables and submit the Notification job onto the host system, using this IBM FTP example: